 In some cases, the burden of proof falls to the defendant.
 In these cases, the facility will need to prove that their staff was not the reason for the bedsores.
 They can do this in two different ways.
 The facility will have to prove that the bedsore was on the patient before he or she was admitted to the facility, or show that the formation of the bedsore was clinically unavoidable even though the facility provided the correct treatment.

 Right after wrongful death litigation, cases involving bedsores are the most prevalent type of nursing home abuse cases.
-The American Medical Directors Association states that the average award for these types of cases is $406,000.
-The average will vary by state.
+The average settlement will vary by state.
 In addition, the circumstances of the case will often play a large part in the award amount.